-Washington’s worst habit is spending money it does not have, and it’s now happening faster than ever before.
-The national debt has grown to 109% of GDP and is increasing at $6,000 dollars per second.
+Washington’s worst habit is spending money they don’t have, and it’s now happening faster than ever before.
+National debt has grown to 109% of GDP and is increasing at $6,000 dollars per second.
 By 2023, debt will have grown by another $10 trillion to make to $31 trillion.
-If that isn’t concerning enough, the net interest on the debt, a payment that the government must make each year regardless of circumstances, will be greater than all defense spending in less than five years according to the CBO; it will be greater than non-defense spending in less than seven.
+If that isn’t concerning enough, the net interest on the debt, a payment that the government must make each year regardless of circumstances, will be greater than all defense spending in less than 5 years according to the CBO; it will be greater than non-defense spending in less than 7.
 This growing interest payment is a national defense issue, and it also hurts our ability to provide basic services to our citizens.
 Furthermore, it limits the available money for private investment loans.
 If elected, I will do everything in my power to cut wasteful spending and pass the balanced budget amendment.
 Taxes do not belong to the government, because the government belongs to us.

 My commitment to defending the lives of the unborn is resolute.
 I was raised by a pro-life activist and I have seen firsthand the crushing effects abortion has on society.
 I believe a nation is defined by how it treats its weakest and there is no group more vulnerable and defenseless than the unborn.
 In the first two months following conception, a fetus’s heart will begin to beat, its brain waves will begin functioning, and it will even feel pain.
-Science has concluded that the over 600,000 babies aborted each year constitute human life.
+Science has concluded that over 600,000 babies aborted each year constitute human life.
 Yet our society has lost sight of the vulnerability of this group and instead seeks to glorify murder by calling it “choice”.
 While it may be necessary in some circumstances for a woman to perform an abortion, the vast majority of abortions, over 98 percent, occur because of convenience.
 Murder should never be convenient.
 I will unceasingly fight for the rights of these children to exist by pushing to defund organizations like Planned Parenthood.
 Without a doubt, the senseless slaughter of some 60 million children since Roe v Wade will be viewed as morally repugnant by future societies.
-It is my dream that one day all children will have the right to live as Americans without being aborted before they get the chance to experience the world.
+It is my dream that one day all children will have the right to live rather than being murdered in the womb before they see the light of day.

 I am in full support of the recent 20-week abortion ban proposed by Senator Lindsey Graham that was rejected by Democrats like David Price.
 This ban, while not my ideal policy, was a step in the right direction for protecting the lives of unborn children.
 Only 1.3 percent of abortions in America are performed after 20 weeks and virtually all deal with some extraordinary medical circumstances.
 A baby at this age has a heartbeat, moving brain waves, a capacity to feel pain, most of its essential organs, and an ability to move inside the womb.
 The very fact that some babies have consistently survived outside the womb at 22 weeks is astonishing and should lead us to adopt a policy that prohibits abortions past 20 weeks.
 This ban is not as radical as David Price and the Democrats would like you to think.
 Progressive nations such as France and Sweden have abortion bans at 14 and 18 weeks respectively.
 The only countries that allow late-term abortions are North Korea, China, Vietnam and the United States.
 It’s time to stand up for those who can’t.
 The 20-week abortion ban is a great start towards protecting our most vulnerable demographic and I will do everything possible in Congress to fight for it.